sanyexieai/dcmfx/docs/src/design.md

 # Design

-DCMfx is built with a streaming-centered design, which means that all operations operate in a streaming fashion wherever possible, enabling fast operation while keeping memory usage extremely low regardless of DICOM or data set size.
+DCMfx's design is focused around streaming DICOM data, i.e. all operations are performed in a streaming fashion wherever possible, enabling fast operation while with extremely low memory usage regardless of DICOM or data set size.

-Materializing data sets in memory is also supported, and is built on top of the underlying stream-based design.
+Loading DICOM data sets completely into memory is also supported, if preferred.

 ## Languages